mrngm/Classified/README.md

 that updates the needed libraries)

 After it is done, the submission CSV can be found in `./submission/sparse_xgb.csv`.
+At the moment of writing, it is still running.
+The current output can be found in `./other_pipelines/xg.log`.

 ## Cleaning up